pyOpenSci/python-package-guide/package-structure-code/declare-dependencies.md

 The above workflow assumes that you want to publish your package on PyPI.
 And then you plan to publish to conda-forge (optionally), [by submitting a recipe using greyskull](https://www.pyopensci.org/python-package-guide/package-structure-code/publish-python-package-pypi-conda.html).

 If you want to support conda users, you may want to also maintain a conda environment that they can use to install your package.
-Maintaning a conda environment will also help you test that your package installs as you expect into a conda environment.
+Maintaining a conda environment will also help you test that your package installs as you expect into a conda environment.

-## Read the Docs & Python Environments
+## Read the Docs & project dependencies

-TODO: we will link to this config section from the RTD page as well...

 If you are using readthedocs to build your documentation, then you may need to install your dependencies using a **readthedocs.yaml** file.